gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 \indent One way to think about $\textbf{SS}_\textbf{A}$ is that it is a function that converts the variation in the group means into a single value.
 This makes it a reasonable test statistic in a permutation testing context.
+\index{permutation!test}
-By comparing the observed $\text{SS}_A =$ 70.9 to the permutation results of 6.5, 9.7, and 40.5 we see that the observed result is much more extreme than the three alternate versions.
+By comparing the
+observed $\text{SS}_A =$ 70.9 to the permutation results of
+6.5, 9.7, and 40.5 we see
+that the observed result is much more extreme than the three alternate versions.